gallochris/cbb-docs/hugo_source/content/team-stats/05-personnel-stats.md

 The remaining minutes are assumed to be the bench minutes.
 If a player has played less than _10% of their team's minutes, the player is excluded_ in the bench minutes.

-Alabama's bench played in 36.6% of its minutes in the 2017-2018.
-That ranked 49th in the country.
-In 3 of its 5 positions, players shared a large percentage of minutes played.
+New Meixco State's bench played in 49.5% of its minutes in the 2018-2019 season.
+That ranked 1st in the country.
+No one on the team played more than 62.2% of the team's minutes.

-In contrast, Kansas' bench played in only 20.9% of its minutes.
-That's 345th amongst all Division-I teams.
+In contrast, Hartford's bench played in only 24.8% of its minutes.
+That's last or 353rd amongst all Division-I teams.

 Whether a team relies on its bench is more of an attribute than a driving factor of its success.
 It can certainly be a factor if there is foul trouble, injuries, or a stretch of several games played in a short period.